Laughing Stock: Legacy

 The album has appeared in multiple "best albums" lists.
 In 2003, Pitchfork listed Laughing Stock as 11th best album of the 1990s.
 The same year, Mojo placed the album on their list of the "Top 50 Eccentric Albums".
 In 1999, Ned Raggett included the album at number 4 in his list of "The Top 136 or So Albums of the Nineties".
 In 2014, Rockdelux ranked the album at 138 on their list of "The 300 Best Albums of 1984–2014".
 In 2004, the German version of Rolling Stone ranked the album at number 108 in their list of "The 500 Greatest Albums of All Time".
-According to Acclaimed Music, a site which uses statistics to numerically represent reception among critics, the album is the 492th most acclaimed album of all time as of 2021.

 Laughing Stock is considered, along with Spirit of Eden and Slint's Spiderland, to have been the primary catalyst of the post-rock genre.
-Allmusic said that "the musical foundation for post-rock crystallized in 1991, with the release of two very different landmarks: Talk Talk's Laughing Stock and Slint's Spiderland."
+AllMusic said that "the musical foundation for post-rock crystallized in 1991, with the release of two very different landmarks: Talk Talk's Laughing Stock and Slint's Spiderland."
 The term "post-rock" itself was not coined until Simon Reynolds used it in his Melody Maker review of Hex (1994) by Bark Psychosis, which featured Talk Talk-inspired ambient experiments.
 Laughing Stock has also influenced Elbow and Bon Iver, and in 2011, Jess Harvell of Pitchfork said "many indie rock bands and experimental composers have genuflected toward it over the last 20 years."